c2vi/victorinix/docs/ideas.md

 - systems
     - chroot systems
     - vm systems (goal: open Victorinix gui, search for MacOS, hit enter twice, wait and you should have a fully setup MacOS VM)
+        - a way to search all packages available on macos including mac-ports, homebrew, app-store, nixpkgs, ...
+- all the victorinix types
+- build-info
+    - interesting things you discover when building and packaging software
+    - aka my t/build tag in obsidian
+- build-err and bug
+    - have a flag: fixed

 #### Search categories from external sources
 - google results